-Perched 500′ above sea level is a grouping of ancient buildings that make up the Acropolis of Athens.
-Most famous is the Parthenon, Propylaea, Erechtheion and the Temple of Anthena Nike.
-This ancient citadel is located in the middle of Athens and extremely easy to get to for anyone looking to visit.
+Perched 500′ above sea level is a grouping of ancient buildings that make up the Acropolis of Athens – a UNESCO World Heritage Site.
+The Parthenon, Propylaea, Erechtheion and Temple of Anthena Nike make up this ancient citadel, located centrally in Greece.
+Literally, just look up, and you’ll probably see it.

-Since 1975, work has been ongoing to restore centuries of neglect, pollution and decay.
+Restoration of the site has been happening since 1975 to fix centuries of neglect, pollution and decay.
 During my visit, the Parthenon was covered with scaffolding and two large cranes.
 Many of the other buildings have either been completely restored or are nearing completion of this historic site.

-Seriously, this place is heavily trafficked with tourists from every corner of the globe.
-Get there at opening (08:00) or very late in the afternoon.
-It takes a solid 20 minutes to get to to the top, and they are sticklers for kicking people out at close (20:00).
+This place is heavily trafficked with tourists from every corner of the globe, all sliding around on the polish marble floors or tripping on the uneven surfaces.
 Visiting in the afternoon casts a warm orange glow on the marble pillars, which makes for some amazing pictures.
 Additionally, at sunset the military has a ritual to take down the Greek flag, which always makes for a good photo opportunity.

 Through the lens